santaclarauniversity/santaclarauniversity.github.io/src/docs/01-what's-new.md

   - Maroon buttons are now deprecated (aliased to `brand-primary` to aid in the transition).
   - Added new standard and outline buttons.
   - Increased the options for the the existing SCU custom buttons.
+  - Added `.btn-shadow` class for a drop shadow effect on buttons.
 - **Jumbotron (formerly Hero)**
   - Renamed Jumbotron and uses BS4-standard code.
   - Transitioned `.high-contrast` to `.has-dim` for better accessibility.